nigelhaim/3rdYr_2ndSem/Thesis/March 22 Meeting.md

 		- How do you implement a larger scope
 	- Post processing
 		- Keeping the base and imbedding them on the architecture
 - How can your proposed solution address these problems?
+- What is your objective?
-- Create a methdology
+- Create a methodology
 	- How do you plan to address these problems?
 - You can package them into one
 	- Each subproblem solved dictates to solve the main problem